United 2026 FIFA World Cup bid: Bid process

 With no rival bid having emerged since April 2017 the CONCACAF member federations of Canada, Mexico, and the United States sent a joint request to FIFA to hasten the bid process.
 Canada, Mexico, and the United States wanted FIFA to award the bid outside the traditional bidding process at the June 2018 FIFA Congress in Moscow if the CONCACAF-bid meets FIFA requirements.

 However the FIFA Council decided on May 8, 2017, that FIFA would have a full bidding procedure.
 In order to ensure continental rotation of hosting duties, only the member associations of CAF, CONCACAF, CONMEBOL, and the OFC were invited, as these continental confederations had not hosted the two previous World Cups.
 A date of August 11, 2017, was set for submission of an intention to bid.

-FIFA football tournament hosting experiences
+FIFA soccer tournament hosting experiences

-Together, Canada, Mexico, and the United States have hosted 14 FIFA events, which is the most of any trio of geographically connected nations.
+Together, Canada, Mexico, and the United States had hosted 14 FIFA events, which was the most of any trio of geographically connected nations.